Force over Distance: The Prepared Mind

 Yaaay.

-Around 0430 hours, Rush walks into the CI room, nods at Eli, and then sits down at his usual station.
+Around 0430 hours, Rush walks into the CI room, nods at Eli, then sits down at his usual station.
 He doesn’t have a blanket.

 They don’t cuddle for warmth.